 Quarterly, the Bank generally repurchases a portion of members' excess capital stock.
 Excess stock is defined as the amount of stock held by a member (or former member) in excess of that institution's minimum investment requirement.
 The portion of members' excess capital stock subject to repurchase is known as surplus stock.
-For the repurchases that occurred during 2019 and 2018, surplus stock was defined as the amount of stock held by a member in excess of 125 percent of the member's minimum investment requirement.
-For those repurchases, a shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less, (2) the shareholder elected to opt out of the repurchase, or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
+For the repurchases that occurred during 2020 and 2019, surplus stock was defined as the amount of stock held by a shareholder in excess of 125 percent of the shareholder's minimum investment requirement.
+For the repurchase that occurred on December 30, 2020, a shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,000,000 or less, (2) the shareholder elected to opt out of the repurchase, or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
+For the other repurchases that occurred during 2020 and 2019, a shareholder's surplus stock was not repurchased if: (1) the amount of that shareholder's surplus stock was \$2,500,000 or less, (2) the shareholder elected to opt out of the repurchase, or (3) the shareholder was on restricted collateral status (subject to certain exceptions).
+During the years ended December 31, 2020 and 2019, the Bank repurchased surplus stock totaling \$471,326,000 and \$739,733,000, respectively, none of which was classified as mandatorily redeemable capital stock at the time of repurchase.
 From time to time, the Bank may modify the definition of surplus stock or the timing and/or frequency of surplus stock repurchases.

-Concurrent with the quarterly repurchases of surplus stock that occurred in 2019 and 2018, the Bank also repurchased all excess stock held by non-member shareholders as of the repurchase dates.
-This excess stock, all of which was classified as mandatorily redeemable capital stock at those dates, totaled \$2.3 million and \$5.5 million, respectively.
+Concurrent with the quarterly repurchases of surplus stock that occurred in 2020 and 2019, the Bank also repurchased all excess stock held by non-member shareholders as of the repurchase dates.
+This excess stock, all of which was classified as mandatorily redeemable capital stock at those dates, totaled \$53,992,300 and \$2,296,000, respectively.

-At December 31, 2019, excess stock held by the Bank's members and former members totaled \$627 million, which represented 0.8 percent of the Bank's total assets as of that date.
+At December 31, 2020, excess stock held by the Bank's members and former members totaled \$529 million, which represented 0.8 percent of the Bank's total assets as of that date.

-The following table sets forth the repurchases of excess stock that have occurred under the quarterly repurchase program since January 1, 2018.
+The following table sets forth the repurchases of excess stock that have occurred under the quarterly repurchase program since January 1, 2019.